-d.
+• d.
 A description of how the Eligible Entity will ensure that the job opportunities created by the BEAD Program and other broadband funding programs are available to a diverse pool of workers.

 The Arizona Commerce Authority State Broadband Office will create an accessible, sustainable, and adaptable workforce development framework by integrating the lessons from extensive studies.
-The broadband sector has immense potential, and we are committed to making it a beacon of inclusive growth and ensuring that our initiatives, such as the BEAD Program, are available to a wide array of workers from diverse backgrounds.
+The broadband sector has immense potential, and we are committed to making it a beacon of inclusive growth and ensuring that our initiatives, such as the BEAD

+Program, are available to a wide array of workers from diverse backgrounds.
 To achieve this, we will implement the following strategies:

-- Diversifying Apprenticeship Programs The Arizona Commerce Authority State Broadband Office aims to create an accessible, sustainable, and adaptable workforce development framework by integrating the lessons from extensive studies. - I. Broadband Workforce Ecosystem: The Arizona Commerce Authority State Broadband Office will encourage subgrantees to create a broad-based workforce ecosystem for broadband employment to provide an inclusive and diverse workforce.
-The ecosystem will facilitate high-quality training and education and enhance the opportunities for workers to acquire skills in the broadband sector.
+- 1. Diversifying Workforce Development Programs The Arizona Commerce Authority State Broadband Office aims to create an accessible, sustainable, and adaptable workforce development framework by integrating the lessons from extensive studies. - I. Broadband Workforce Ecosystem: The Arizona Commerce Authority State Broadband Office will encourage subgrantees to create a broad-based workforce ecosystem for broadband employment to provide an inclusive and diverse workforce.
+The ecosystem will facilitate high-quality training and education and enhance the opportunities for workers to acquire skills in the broadband sector. - II.

-- II.
 Equal Opportunities: We will ensure equal opportunities for all workers, irrespective of their geographic location, race, ethnicity, gender, or economic status.
 We will require partners to create tailored training programs and expand access to broadband careers to underserved communities. - III.
 Skill Building: We will focus on skill building by encouraging BEAD subgrantees to create personalized learning and training opportunities designed to cater to individual workers' needs.
 This training will include essential technical and interpersonal skills to make the workforce adaptable to the ever-changing demands of the broadband sector. - IV.
-Partnership with Community-Based Organizations: We recognize the critical role that community-based organizations play in workforce development.
-To promote inclusive growth, the Arizona Commerce Authority State Broadband Office will encourage subgrantees to partner with community-based organizations to create an ecosystem that benefits all workers and stakeholders in the broadband sector. - 2.
-Supporting Systems-Involved Youth for Long-Term Success The Arizona Commerce Authority State Broadband Office will create a truly inclusive broadband sector.
-With initiatives like BEAD and the Digital Equity Capacity Building Grant Program, we will create accessible and beneficial opportunities for all, especially marginalized communities. - I. Incentivized Job Training: We will encourage BEAD subgrantees to offer paid training initiatives that provide youth with skill acquisition and economic stability by intertwining education with paid job training. - II.
-Facilitate Transition Services: We will encourage BEAD subgrantees to partner with organizations that provide transitional services that offer post-secondary bridge programs.
-This will ensure that systems-involved youth can comfortably navigate education, training, or employment in the broadband sector. - III.
-Encourage Multi-Stakeholder Partnerships: We will encourage BEAD subgrantees to foster collaborations between juvenile justice, child welfare, and education agencies to create a cohesive support structure for youth.
-This will make broadband opportunities more accessible. - IV.
-Expand Data Collection: We will encourage BEAD subgrantees to invest in comprehensive data collection and analysis inspired by successful models to ensure that our strategies remain informed, relevant, and effective.
+Apprenticeship Program: November 16, 2023, Governor Katie Hobbs of Arizona announced the registration of the first-ever apprenticeship program in the state.
+The State Apprenticeship Office will offer apprenticeships to help people learn skilled trades and create jobs for Arizonans.
+The plan includes the creation of a workforce-focused accelerator program for semiconductors, in collaboration with Maricopa Community College.
+The State Broadband Office will coordinate with the State Apprenticeship Office to ensure apprenticeship programs to support BEAD needs. - V. Partnership with Community-Based Organizations: We recognize the critical role that community-based organizations play in workforce development.
+To promote inclusive growth, the Arizona Commerce Authority State Broadband Office will encourage subgrantees to partner with community-based organizations to create an ecosystem that benefits all workers and stakeholders in the broadband sector.